-This frees us up and gives you a sense of accomplishment, that increases motivation.
+This frees us up and gives you a sense of accomplishment, that makes you more motivated.

-If we can change our thinking and become more conscious of how our brain is working, we can set ourselves up for success.
+If we can change our thinking we can set ourselves up for success.

 If you talk in specifics rather than generalities, there is an opportunity to feel happier and more energised.

 One way to do this is to start training your brain to measure specifics.